mttkay/memento/README.md

 ![Memento](https://raw.github.com/mttkay/memento/master/project/logo_400w.png)

 # Overview
 On Android, `Activity` instances will get destroyed by the runtime whenever configuration changes occur such as a change in screen orientation.
 Since this will cause the activity to go through an `onDestroy`/`onCreate` cycle, all instance state is lost.

-This is especially troublesome when one needs to retain state about concurrency, such as an ongoing `AsyncTask`.
-Without retaining that state when the activity gets destroyed, all results would be lost.
+This is especially troublesome when one needs to retain concurrent objects, such as running `AsyncTasks`.
+Without retaining their state when the activity gets destroyed, results will be lost unless cached and redelivered to the activity.
-In earlier days, one was to use the `onRetainNonConfigurationInstance` callback, which is not type-safe, is cumbersome to use, and is today deprecated in favor of using fragments that `setRetainInstance(true)`.
+In earlier days, one was to use the `onRetainNonConfigurationInstance` callback, which is not type-safe, is cumbersome to use, and is today deprecated in favour of using fragments that `setRetainInstance(true)`.

-While introducing fragments helps tremendously with this issue, it is often required to keep shared state in the host activity when multiple fragments are embedded that share the same state or data.
-If, for instance, you fetch data from an API that is supposed to backfill 3 fragments in a host activity, that state would have to be duplicated in or brodcasted to these fragments.
+While introducing fragments helps retaining state on a per-fragment basis, shared data that is to be delivered to any number of embedded fragments must be duplicated in each of them, or manually shifted to a shared background fragment.

-Memento solves all these issues in a simple and type-safe way while adhering to platform guidelines and constructs (i.e. not using any loop holes.)
+Memento solves all these issues in an elegant, simple, and type-safe way by generating companion fragments for your activities that retain shared state.

 # Usage
-Using the library requires three steps:
+Using the library involves just three steps:

 ### 1. Annotate fields
 In your activity, use the `@Retain` annotation to annotate fields that are to survive configuration